nvtkaszpir/esphome-pomodoro/README.md

 - restores number of work phases on device power loss
 - can show some useless info like time and humidity and temperature if you have data from home-assistant, could be replaced with something else local
+- pomodoro reset counter via web only

 ## Known limitations

 - tested with esphome 2025.6.2 `ghcr.io/esphome/esphome:2025.6.2`

+- right now pomodoro cycle consists of two phases - work and break - after that you need to manually push button to trigger the pomodoro cycle again.

-- no button to reset number of pomodoro sessions stored.
+- no physical button to reset number of pomodoro sessions stored, but this can be done via web ui

-- tested with OLED 128x64
+- tested with OLED 128x64 only
 - device power loss does not resume phase, given phase state is lost

+## Todo

+- short rest phase
+- long rest phase
-- no reset/pause
+- phase counters
+- button 1 - start/pause
+- button 2 - break (long press)
+- if paused = blinking

+- flash screen instead of buzzer

 ## Bill of materials